 Disputes at the center of business litigation can be both internal to the organization (e.g., a dispute with an employee or between partners) or with external parties (e.g., a dispute with a vendor or client).

 Business litigation often involves complex issues and can be time-consuming and expensive to handle.
 Business litigation attorneys are retained to advise on issues that arise in the course of operating in a business and to represent parties if a dispute arises.

 Business disputes can involve anything from breach of contract to disputes arising from mergers or infringement of trade secrets.
 Below are some of the more common types of disputes that most businesses encounter at some point.

 Breach of Contract

 A breach of contract is a business dispute that arises when a contracting party fails to do something under a contract or breaches the terms of the contract.
-Contracts are a common feature of any business operation and, as such, breaches of contract are also common.
+Contracts are a common feature of any business operation; breaches of contract are also common.
 They can involve consulting contracts, contracts for goods and services, and partnership agreements.